SravanRajupalem/FootballPredictions/README.rst

 **16. Extract_Injuries.ipynb**

-This notebook is used to scrape players injuries from the years of 2010 to 2021 across the 5 European Leagues.
+This notebook is used to scrape players injuries from the years of 2010 to 2021 across the 5 European Leagues, and obtain additional players' profile data from the TransferMarkt site.
 Since we are performing a time series, it was decided to only include years from 2010 to 2021.

 Here is where the URLs for every seasons of all leagues are scraped and stored into a list.